cms-dev/cms/docs/Running CMS.rst

 We suggest and support out-of-the-box using CMS over Ubuntu 14.04.
 Yet, CMS can be successfully run on different Linux distributions.
 Non-Linux operating systems are not supported.

 You can replicate the service handling the contestant-facing web server, :file:`cmsContestWebServer`; in this case, you need to configure a load balancer in front of them.
 We suggest to use nginx for that, and provide a sample configuration for it at :gh_blob:`config/nginx.conf.sample` (this file also configures nginx to act as a HTTPS endpoint and to force secure connections, by redirecting HTTP to HTTPS).
-This file probably needs to be adapted to your distribution if it's not Ubuntu: try to merge it with the file you find installed by default.
+This file probably needs to be adapted to your distribution if it is not Ubuntu: try to merge it with the file you find installed by default.
 For additional information see the official nginx `documentation <http://wiki.nginx.org/HttpUpstreamModule>`_ and `examples <http://wiki.nginx.org/LoadBalanceExample>`_.
 Note that without the ``ip_hash`` option some features might not always work as expected.

 Logs